valeriansaliou/sonic/PROTOCOL.md

 # ⚡️ Sonic Channel

-Sonic Channel can be accessed via the `telnet` utility from your computer.
-It is used to perform searches and ingest index data.
+**Sonic Channel is used to perform searches and ingest index data.
 You can also use it for Sonic administration operations.
+Sonic Channel listens on TCP port 1491.**

 This document specifies the Sonic Channel protocol.
 Use it if you are looking to build your own Sonic Channel library, or if you are looking to debug Sonic using eg. `telnet` in command-line.